newmediaresearch/vidispine-adapter/README.md

 # Python Vidispine Adapter

+## Running tests

+This package is setup to use the Pytest framework for testing.
+To run tests, simply execute:

+    $ pytest tests

+To run tests with coverage and flake8 (which is required for all PR's):

+    $ make coverage

 ## Publishing a new version

 Install [Poetry](https://python-poetry.org/).
 This will allow you to easily build and publish the repository.